 5. Restart the Mac in Safe Mode

 Safe mode helps you determine whether the Music App crashes on a Mac due to startup programs loaded on the Mac.
-Follow the below steps to start up the Mac in safe mode.
+Follow the steps below to start up the Mac in safe mode.
 Get a Detailed guide in this linked article.

 For Apple Silicon-based Mac:

-- Power Off the Mac, click on the Apple menu, and select Shut Down.
+- Power off the Mac, click on the Apple menu, and select Shut Down.

-- Let the Mac turns off completely.
+- Let the Mac turn off completely.

 - Press and hold the Mac Power Button to turn on, don’t release the power button until Startup Disks and Options appear.